-The yearlong competitive fellowship is open to both part-time and full-time educators at the high school and community college level who are interested in deepening their understanding of the history and current events of the post-Soviet space.
-Fellows will do this through online sessions with expert faculty and scholars, and an in-person (at Harvard University) workshop in Spring 2021.
-In addition to content about regional and international conflicts and disputes, the fellowship will provide an overview of mediation theory and strategies.
-Participants will participate in a conflict negotiation simulation focused on the region.
+This competitive yearlong themed fellowship is open to both part-time and full-time educators at the high school and community college level who are interested in deepening their understanding of the history, culture and current events of Russia and Eurasia.
+Fellows do this through online sessions with expert faculty and scholars, and an in-person workshop at Harvard University.